Photo from Unsplash

 Abiding In Christ

-I am the Vine, ye are the branches: He that abideth in Me, and I in him, the same beareth much fruit: for apart from Me ye can do nothing. — John 15:5
+I am the vine and you are the branches.
+The one who remains in Me, and I in him, will bear much fruit.
+For apart from Me you can do nothing. — John 15:5 BSB

-Our savour’s perennial joy was due to His unceasing endeavour to minister help and blessing to others.
-He saved others; He could not save Himself.
-He said: “I am the true Vine,” i.e., the vine was made by Him in creation to represent a certain phase or characteristic of Himself.
-It is the reflection in the waters of materialism of eternal principles deep-seated in His own divine nature.
-The study of the vine is, therefore, specially precious in its teaching.
+Our Savior's constant joy was rooted in His unceasing effort to minister help and blessing to others.
+He saved others, but He could not save Himself.
+He said, "I am the true Vine," meaning the vine in creation was designed to illustrate a characteristic of Himself.
+It reflects in the material world the eternal principles deep in His divine nature.
+Studying the vine is therefore especially precious in its teaching.

-Behind the vine, as we know it, there is an immense pressure of energy.
-In the spring-tide, it seems as though the love of God were pressing for expression in the corn that supports life, in the oil that makes the face to shine, and in the grape that cheers.
-The vine cannot bear fruit, of itself; it is only the channel along which the energy of God flows in its endeavour to gladden the heart and life of man.
-So Jesus is the channel through which the life and love of God reach us, that we may pass them on in loving ministry, and in so doing we are creating and storing up for ourselves infinite joy.
+Behind the vine's existence lies an immense surge of energy.
+In springtime, it's as though God’s love is pressing forward to express itself in the corn that sustains life, the oil that brings radiance, and the grape that brings joy.
+The vine cannot bear fruit by itself; it is merely the channel through which God's energy flows, aiming to gladden the hearts and lives of people.
+Likewise, Jesus is the channel through which God's life and love reach us, so we can pass them on in loving service to others.
+In doing so, we store up infinite joy for ourselves.

 Prayer

-May I never forget, O Lord, that the best and happiest life must be lived in communion with the needs, sorrows, and trials of others.
-Give me closer sympathy with Thyself, who didst not please Thyself, but whose blessed life was perpetually laid down for others.
+May I never forget, O Lord, that the best and happiest life is lived in communion with the needs, sorrows, and trials of others.
+Draw me into closer sympathy with You, who did not please Yourself, but constantly laid down Your life for others.
 Amen.